- Catalog – Ad Fontes

 - U.S. Law Week.
 You will automatically receive US Law Week.

-Notify the associate librarian for Access to receive email updates from any of the above publications.
+Notify the Associate Librarian for Collection Management to receive email updates from any of the above publications.

 Legal Scholarship Network

 Registration is free.
-As a first time user, go to http://hq.ssrn.com/ and complete the registration process.
+As a first time user, visit https://hq.ssrn.com/login/pubSignInJoin.cfm? and complete the registration process.
 Subsequently, you will be able to log in using an SSRN identity number (which is usually your e-mail address) and password.

 In addition to electronic alerts, the law library maintains print subscriptions to many major legal newspapers and bulletins are available in the library, including: